Skip to main content

 Firewall Quarantine

-Quarantine configuration
+Quarantine Configuration

-Repository Firewall quarantines components when the policy violation action is set to Fail at the proxy stage.
-Quarantined components are not available for download through the proxy.
+Repository Firewall quarantines components when the policy violation action is set to FAIL at the PROXY stage.
+Changing the policy actions requires the Policy Administrator or Owner roles in the IQ Server.

 2. Select the policy to quarantine